Hitting the blinking target under stochastic resetting: Introduction

 The concept of gated targets also naturally arises in the study of search processes.
 A classical example is animal foraging, where the sought-after resource may be available only intermittently -- for instance, when prey does not hide in its refuge~\cite{hahn2005skuas, suraci2013short}.
 Analogous considerations appear in problems of electronic signal detection, where one seeks to determine the first time a static receiver captures the signal of a transmitter within its detection range~\cite{inaltekin2007event, song2011time}.
 In this context, the gating mechanism can model the intermittent operation of electronic devices due to power constraints or hardware failures~\cite{kumar2023inference}.

-The escape problem involving a gated target has been the subject of extensive theoretical investigation \cite{Godec2017,MercadoVazquez2021, Toste2022}, particularly in the case of escape from a potential well, where it has been demonstrated that the influence of a blinking barrier depends on the local gradient of the potential in its vicinity~\cite{Bressloff2015b,Bressloff2015c}.
+The escape problem involving a gated target has been the subject of extensive theoretical investigation \cite{Godec2017,Mercado2021firsthitting, Toste2022}, particularly in the case of escape from a potential well, where it has been demonstrated that the influence of a blinking barrier depends on the local gradient of the potential in its vicinity~\cite{Bressloff2015b,Bressloff2015c}.
 A particularly active research area involving analogous problems is that of quantum walks with resetting, where the impossibility of continuous measurement naturally gives rise to a gated target~\cite{mukherjee2018quantum, rose2018spectral, yin2023restart, yin2025restart}.

 The current studies are the closest in scope to the ones presented in Ref.~\onlinecite{Bressloff2020}, discussing stochastic resetting combined with a gated target for the case of BM.
-In both models, the one of \cite{Bressloff2020}, and our one, the target switches in a Markovian manner between active and inactive states at given rates, and can only be hit when active.
-Our model, however, differs significantly from the one explored in \cite{Bressloff2020}.
-The first difference concerns the nature of the inactive state, which is reflective in \cite{Bressloff2020} and transparent in our model, so that in one dimension the searcher can pass the target, and hit it later from the opposite side.
-In our work we concentrate exactly on this one-dimensional situation, in which the difference between the models should be the most pronounced.
-Moreover, in~\cite{Bressloff2020} the state of the target after the resetting event is renewed, and chosen randomly from the equilibrium distribution, while in our setup the the dynamics of the target is unaffected by the stochastic resetting.
+In both models, the one of Ref.~\onlinecite{Bressloff2020}, and our one, the target switches in a Markovian manner between active and inactive states at given rates, and can only be hit when active.
+Our model, however, differs significantly from the one explored in Ref.~\onlinecite{Bressloff2020}.
+The first difference concerns the nature of the inactive state, which is reflective in Ref.~\onlinecite{Bressloff2020} and transparent in our model, so that in one dimension the searcher can pass the target, and hit it later from the opposite side.
+For the unbiased Brownian motion on a line, due to the reflection property, the distinction between transparent and reflecting boundaries does not affect the statistics of first‑hitting times.
+For other stochastic processes, e.g., the Ornstein–Uhlenbeck process, it leads to fundamentally different models.
+The question, from which side of the target is hit, stays however meaningful also for the unbiased Brownian motion, and is investigated in simulations.
+Moreover, in Ref~\onlinecite{Bressloff2020} the state of the target after the resetting event is renewed, and chosen randomly from the equilibrium distribution, while in our setup the the dynamics of the target is unaffected by the stochastic resetting.
 For this model, we provide analytical results for the first passage time distribution, and for the mean first passage time.
 Analytical results are compared with results of numerical simulations.